husonlab/SplitsPy/README.md

 The program then displays a drawing of the phylogenetic outline (using John Zelle's graphics.py library).

+## Installation:

+Download source files from GitHub or use pip:

+        pip install SplitsPy

 ## Usage:

 Usage: outline.py [options] infile